Version: eXtendFiles 1.8.7 and above

 Solution

-You'll have to create a new SharePoint site and point eXtendFiles to that new site to get it back up and running.
+You'll have to create a new SharePoint site and point eXtendFiles to that new site.
 Note: Microsoft 365 SharePoint Admin permissions required.

 1. Create a new SharePoint site in your Microsoft 365.